-Chinese Elm bonsai are susceptible to the same pests and diseases just like any other house plants.
-The battle this your best bet is to keep your plant happy and healthy.
+Chinese Elm bonsai are susceptible to the same pests and diseases just like any other houseplant.
+To battle this your best bet is to keep your plant happy and healthy.

-Check for visible insects or symptoms like abnormal leaf drop, stickiness to the foliage.
+- Check for visible insects or symptoms like abnormal leaf drop, and stickiness to the foliage.